Go Back

 • Don't touch the chicken for the first minute to avoid breaking the batter.
 It's usually enough to flip each piece once half-way through.
 This ensures even browning, as the heat is higher underneath.

-• Measure the temperature often and keep it between 160° and 165° to the best of your abilities.
+• Measure the temperature often and keep it between 160° C and 165° C to the best of your ability.
 The oil cools down when chicken is added, but if you keep the heat high at all times, it may overshoot the desired temperature.

 • After 6 minutes, your chicken should be lightly golden and fairly crispy.